-Prior to July 2011, in the United States, our streaming and DVD-by-mail operations were combined and subscribers could receive both streaming content and DVDs under a single "hybrid" plan.
-In July 2011, we introduced DVD only plans and separated the combined plans, making it necessary for subscribers who wish to receive both DVDs-by-mail and streaming content to have two separate subscription plans.
-This resulted in a price increase for our members who were taking a combination of our unlimited DVDs-by-mail and unlimited streaming services.
-We made a subsequent announcement during the third quarter of 2011 concerning the rebranding of our DVD-by-mail service and the separation of the DVD-by-mail and streaming websites.
-The consumer reaction to the price change, and to a lesser degree, the branding announcement, was very negative, leading to significant customer cancellations.
-We subsequently retracted our plans to rebrand our DVD-by-mail service and separate the DVD-by-mail and streaming websites.
+In July 2011, we introduced DVD only plans and separated the unlimited DVDs by mail and unlimited streaming into separate plans.
+This resulted in a price increase for our members who were taking a combination of both our unlimited DVDs by mail and unlimited streaming services.
+We made a subsequent announcement during the quarter concerning the rebranding of our DVD by mail service as Qwikster and the separation of the Qwikster and Netflix websites.
+The consumer reaction to the price change, and to a lesser degree, the branding announcement, was very negative, leading to significant customer cancellations and a decline in gross subscriber additions.
+We subsequently retracted our plans to rebrand our DVD by mail service and separate the DVD by mail and streaming websites.
+If we do not reverse the negative consumer sentiment toward our brand, and if we continue to experience significant customer cancellations and a decline in subscriber additions, our results of operations including our cash flow will be adversely impacted.